 Back to Jobs page

 Trinity on the Border began its work in the Rio Grande Valley in July 2015 when Fr.
-Michael and Erica Jarrett were sent to develop an Anglican response to some of the issues that are specific to our southern border.
-We are a chapel and outreach ministry serving primarily among the vulnerable (migrants, immigrants, and the poor).
-Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a kindergarten, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, and occasional Holy Day services.
+Michael and Dr. Erica Jarrett M.D. were sent to develop an Anglican response to some of the issues that are specific to our southern border.
+We are a chapel and outreach mission of the ACNA serving in various capacities along the South Texas border.

 This is a missionary position.
 An applicant should be very aware of that.
 Outside of the team, there is not an Anglican community anywhere nearby.
 As a missionary, you are joining a mission culture more so than simply filling a job role.
 A missionary curate must be flexible, adaptable, and a self-starter.
+Read this paragraph again. :)

 Time and Compensation

 Our Missionary Curates raise their own salary but step one of the curacy is learning the skills to do this.
 The amount of pay is dependent upon experience and your family’s need.

 Harlingen is a town of about 75,000.
 We are approximately 15 miles from the Mexican border and around 30 miles North of the southernmost part of the continental U.S. (we're about the same latitude as Miami).
 We are about 45 minutes from South Padre Island and within 30 minutes from some of the best coastal fishing in America.
 We're one of the top retirement areas in the country with another 100,000 "winter Texans" coming down for the months of December - April.
 If you've never been to the Rio Grande Valley - it's a whole other world.